eva820/youCode-2024--Treck-teryx/README.md

 Afterwards, by using prompt engineering on the GPT 3.5 Turbo model, we are able to predict the user’s measurements on Arc’teryx products based on their body scan.

 ![image](https://github.com/eva820/youCode-2024--Treck-teryx/assets/125091369/c83949d2-6e32-45d9-a9e5-ff70e2a92c07)
-`Check out this cool body scan feature that analyzes your clothing size measurements for you!`
+`SITE FEATURE -- Check out this cool body scan function that analyzes your figure and then finds the right size measurements for you!`

 ## Challenges we ran into...
 _Body Scan Feature:_
 Computer vision is hard, who knows.
 For as high level a language Python is, it can sink to near-C level when debugging PyTorch and OpenCV code.
 For quite a while, we couldn’t stream the webcam data to our website while also doing calculations on the joint coordinates of the scan.
 Not only is this hard to debug since it mixes the front and backend, it is also hard to debug since it’s broadcasting a continuous stream of data which renders utilities like pdb useless.

 _Product Recommendation System:_
 We had difficulties integrating the product recommendation values with the actual site, as we were not incredibly experienced with React.JS.

 ## Accomplishments that we're proud of!